hashicorp/vault/website/source/api/secret/pki/index.html.md

 - `ip_sans` `(string: "")` – Specifies the requested IP Subject Alternative
   Names, in a comma-delimited list.
 Only valid if the role allows IP SANs (which is the default).

+- `uri_sans` `(string: "")` – Specifies the requested URI Subject Alternative
+  Names, in a comma-delimited list.
+Only valid if the role allows URI SANs (which is the default).

 - `ttl` `(string: "")` – Specifies the requested Time To Live.
 Cannot be greater